You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 Do muscles grow during a workout or after?

-Muscles begin the rebuilding process after the workout, not during it.
+They begin the rebuilding process after the workout, not during it.
 Exercise creates the stimulus.
 Recovery is when repair and growth happen.

 Is muscle soreness a good sign?